Ravendwyr/ItemGuard/README.md

 Translations
 ------------

-ItemGuard will work for everyone regardless of language, but its notification text is currently only in English.
+ItemGuard should work for everyone regardless of language, but its notification text is currently only in English.

 Feedback
 --------